Noise in buildings may take many paths. The following figure illustrates the possible paths.

 , the human hearing system has

-the perception of noise is not equal at all frequencies.
+the perception of noise is not same for all frequencies.

 Noise with significant